 There are 365 poems in this impressive anthology that celebrate the seasons.
 This would be fun to read daily with children, thus making poetry a pleasant habit that also introduces notable poets including Jack Prelutsky, Emily Dickinson, Langston Hughes, William Shakespeare, e. e.
 Cummings, Robert Frost, and more!
 The illustrations give off a child-friendly Audubon vibe.
 This is a book to enjoy all year! [poetry anthology, ages 4 and up]

 My First Book of the Sea by Nicola Davies, illustrated by Emily Sutton

-Most of these poems are free verse poems and they explore sea life.
-Author Nicola Davies is the perfect sea captain to lead this journey as she is trained as a zoologist and is also an award winning author of books for children.
+Most of these poems are free-verse poems and they explore sea life.
+Author Nicola Davies is the perfect sea captain to lead this journey as she is trained as a zoologist and is also an award-winning author of books for children.
 It’s hard to decide which is her first love — poetry or nature — and that is what makes this collection of poems so appealing.
-Pack this book for your next beach vacation or just read whenever you want to a quick figurative trip to the ocean! [poetry picture book, ages 3 and up]
+Pack this book for your next beach vacation or just read it whenever you want for a quick figurative trip to the ocean! [poetry picture book, ages 3 and up]

 Giggly Wiggly: Playtime Rhymes by Michael Rosen, illustrated by Chris Riddell

 Using a variety of poetry forms, this engaging board book makes poetry fun and accessible for very young children.
 The illustrations, with animals and children, make the book relatable. [poetry board book, ages 2 and up]

 I See the Moon: Rhymes for Bedtime by Rosalind Beardshaw